deeplearning4j/deeplearning4j/whatismachinelearning.md

 Let's ground that abstract explanation of machine learning in a concrete example.
 Image recognition is a popular application for machine learning.
 With image recognition, image files are fed into an algorithm, which attempts to recognize what those images represent and produces a "name" as its output.

+## Parameterized Learning Algorithms

+OK, what's a parameter?
+It's a quantity that helps define a particular process, and it comes from the Greek words *metron* (for measure) and *para* (for side).
+So it's a side measure, a numerical characteristic of the algorithm.
+In the equation below, which establishes the relationship with the input `x` and the output `y`, the parameters are 9 and 0.1.

+`y = 9x - 0.1`

+But what if we didn't actually know the relationship between `x` and `y`?